Technology Tales

 8th September 2008

-I must admit that I have a liking for FCKEditor over and above what comes as standard with WordPress and the FCKEditor for WordPress plugin has been addressing my preference for a while now.
+Admittedly, I have a liking for FCKEditor over and above what comes as standard with WordPress.
+Here, the FCKEditor for WordPress plugin has been addressing my preference for a while now.
 However, its most recent release dates from last April and its integration with WordPress 2.6.x has been leaving a lot to be desired.
 In that vein, I have decided to collect a few of them here:

 1. Automatic saves: the idea behind this feature of WordPress is that you aren't hitting the save button that often at all.
 In fact, given that hitting save creates a revision and an extra record in your database, it really isn't something that you should be doing very often anyway.
 Unless, you don't mind a bloated database, it's probably best to avoid that habit of saving every few minutes like I do when using Word.

-What I have above are the major inconsistencies but there have always been annoyances like the adding unwanted entities allover the place, probably a habit of FCKEditor itself anyway.
-Nevertheless, it’s the integration work that really shows the lack of attention.
-Maybe, it’s time to move Dean Lee’s labour of love over to a fully community-maintained course of development.
-I know that it’s hard to see your “baby” leave you and take flight but I am inclined that it’s the best way forward when you considered how rapidly WordPress has been changing over the last year.
-Some moves have been made towards this but they really do need to go further.
+What I have above are the major inconsistencies, but there have always been annoyances like the adding unwanted entities allover the place, probably a habit of FCKEditor itself anyway.
+Nevertheless, it's the integration work that really shows the lack of attention.
+Maybe, it's time to move Dean Lee's labour of love over to a fully community-maintained course of development.
+While I know that it's difficult to see your "baby" leave you and take flight, I am inclined that it's the best way forward when you consider how rapidly WordPress has been changing over the last year.
+Though some moves have been made towards this, they really do need to go further.

 A radical new look on the way for WordPress' administration area